 Part of the story, as sometimes told near the end of his life, was that in the 1850s, he was Knoxville’s “first chief of police” or even “first policeman.”
 From what we can learn today, it sounds as if those superlatives were generous interpretations.
 But he was, at least, a tough and respected cop.

-His first name was Christopher, his second name, which he apparently preferred, was Columbus.
+His first name was Christopher.
+His second name, which he apparently favored, was Columbus.
 And like many boys by that name, he preferred to be called “Lum.”

 His last name, though sometimes spelled in ways that made it sound English, was Carlos.

 A rare photograph of him, dimly seen in old newspapers, present a dark-complected man, clean-shaven, serious and intense.
 People who knew him said he spoke Spanish, and preferred Spanish dishes.

 He was a bit of a legend in his own time, the subject of stories, so it’s not surprising that there are some discrepancies about his background.
 He was born sometime between 1824 and 1828, and either in Blount County, Knox County, or Spain, depending on which source you follow.
 The details most often cluster around the idea that he was born in 1825 or 1826 in Blount County, near the Little River, to parents who were very recent immigrants.

 If so, his parents may likely have been refugees from revolution-torn Spain during the troubled and sometimes oppressive reign of Ferdinand VII, during the Decada Ominosa—the Ominous Decade.